Brooklyn's first supertall skyscraper officially reaches its full height

 The 93-story, 1,066-foot-tall residential building, standing at 9 DeKalb Avenue in Downtown Brooklyn, was designed by SHoP Architects.
 (Supertalls, by definition, are residential or office buildings reaching 300 meters -- 984 feet -- or higher.)
 Newly christened "The Brooklyn Tower," it has been under construction since 2018 and cost $750 million total to develop.

-Now, the skyscraper's fluted black stainless steel, bronze and glass exterior emerges from behind the white marble neoclassical facade of the landmarked 19th-century Dime Savings Bank.
+Now, the skyscraper's fluted black stainless steel, bronze and glass exterior emerges from behind the white marble neoclassical facade of the landmarked early 20th-century Dime Savings Bank.
 JDS Development Group, which spearheaded the project, bought the decommissioned bank for $95 million in 2016; its intricate interior is being restored and converted for retail use, while the rooftop will host residential amenities including a pool that extends around its dome.

 "We want(ed) to do something that changes the skyline," said Michael Stern, founder and CEO of JDS Development Group in a video call.
 But, he added, "it's not an easy feat."